wenwei202/FastFlexANN/README.md

 # 1. What’s FastFlexANN
-FastFlexANN is a C implementation of sparse artificial neural networks (Multi-Layer Perceptron, MLP).
+FastFlexANN is a C or C++ language implementation of sparse artificial neural networks (Multi-Layer Perceptron, MLP).
 Its advantages are:
 * Compact and easy to be understood;
 * Written by stand C to be portable to all C-compatible platforms;
 * The connective topology (for both fully and sparsely connected MLP) between layers can be flexibly specified by net file;